Location icon Find your local

 How do HRVs Work?

 An energy recovery ventilation (ERV) works by expelling stale, polluted indoor air and injecting fresh outdoor air by exchanging the energy contained in indoor air and using it to pre-condition the incoming outdoor air in your HVAC system.
 ERV goes a little further than the HRV units, as this type of system also captures some of the humidity in the air.
-In summer, the humidity in the outside air is removed before it is injected into the home.
+In the summer, the humidity from the outdoor air is removed before entering the home.
 This saves energy by reducing the load on air conditioning systems and/or a dehumidifier.

 4. Consider UV Lights to Reduce* Viruses

-We know that UV lights are being used for many applications, such as sterilizing hospitals, sterilizing water, germicidal lamps in food establishments, and even drying nail polish faster.
-It only makes sense that UV light can be applied to improve indoor air quality for residential HVAC systems.
+We know that UV lights are used for many applications, such as sterilizing hospitals, water, and food.
+It only makes sense that UV light can be used to improve indoor air quality for residential HVAC systems.

 UV Lights do More than Filter

 UV lights neutralize airborne contaminants that air filtration alone can’t eliminate.
-Many inorganic particulates like dust and fibres can be controlled by a quality air filter.
-However, other indoor contaminants such as viruses, bacteria and mould spores can be so tiny that they easily slip through.
+A quality air filter can control many inorganic particulates like dust and fibres.
+However, other indoor contaminants, such as viruses, bacteria, and spores, are so tiny they slip through.

 Placement is Everything

-So how can we neutralize these pollutants?
-There are various UV lights available that can be installed inside your HVAC ductwork to expose these contaminants to the natural germicidal effects of ultraviolet light.
+So, how can we neutralize these pollutants?
+Various UV lights are available that can be installed inside your HVAC ductwork.
+The natural germicidal effects of ultraviolet light neutralize contaminants.
 As your home’s air flows through the ductwork, the UV light continually disinfects and leaves it sanitized.

 Speak to a Professional about Indoor Air Contaminants Today

-Being cooped up at home is a good time to pay attention to making improvements to your indoor air quality.
-Home comfort is an essential service, and all our local ClimateCare locations have taken proactive steps to continue to provide you with service as best they can.
-Contact your local ClimateCare today to learn more!
+Being cooped up at home means you have time to improve your indoor air quality.
+Home comfort is an essential service, and all our ClimateCare locations provide the best services possible.
+Contact your local ClimateCare to learn how to reduce indoor air contaminants today!

 Find Your Local ClimateCare